michaeldijk/mwds/README.md

 #### 404 page
 * There is a custom 404 page, in line with coding, and coders, it uses a doge meme image
 * The 404 page, then has a link, to "Go Home"

+#### search page
+* Search is only visible to logged in users, and only accessible to logged in users

 #### Features left to implement
 * Comment system, to allow users to comment on other stories